Skip to main content

 Application Process

-Please email application materials to skyschool@arizona.edu.
-Interviews and hiring will be ongoing until all positions are filled, so please apply early!
+Applications for the 2026—27 academic year will be accepted on a rolling basis.
+Please email your application materials to skyschool@arizona.edu.
+Interviews and hiring will be ongoing until all positions are filled.
 Interviews will be conducted over Zoom.
-Our Fall staff training will be held in late August or early September at our Mt.
-Lemmon campus.